Partner with STScI

 Timeline for prospective Principal Investigators:

-• 1-2 weeks before your proposal is due: if you haven't contacted us yet, please get in touch ASAP to discuss your mission and obtain a Letter of Support or Memorandum of Understanding from MAST indicating our commitment to providing your mission with the base-level ingest.
+• At least 2 weeks before your proposal is due: if you haven't contacted us yet, you can try contacting us ASAP to discuss your mission and obtain a Letter of Support from MAST indicating our commitment to providing your mission with the base-level ingest.
+This assumes that your mission's needs are extremely limited, and that you are able to meet MAST's requirements for a full stack of product levels and concomitant data while remaining under 10 TB uncompressed.
+Since these assumptions may be wrong, reaching out to us this late is a high-risk approach.

 • After your mission proposal is successful: please get in touch with us during the design/manufacturing stage of your mission.
 If circumstances allow, we strongly encourage you to start working with us on the mission manual during this phase, and to provide us with example data files for feedback on the file structure and metadata content.